angary/angary.github.io/src/posts/unsw-course-review.md

 Major group project where you make whatever using a NN and a final exam which was pretty easy.

 Note that as a higher level course, the course admining can be a bit dodgy at times, and it is usually up to you to self teach.
-If you feel like you are comfortable enough self teaching the content, then there may be no need to take the coursee, as the course doesn't feature anything that you can't teach yourself online with, and there was very little to no feedback in the entire course.
+If you feel like you are comfortable enough self teaching the content, then there may be no need to take the course, as the course doesn't feature anything that you can't teach yourself online with, and there was very little to no feedback in the entire course.

 #### Recommended resources